Last Updated on November 29, 2022 by Editor

 EAT: Locals Love

-Fire and Ice – for drinks and seafood, Jessica’s for upscale dining, and American Flatbread for flatbread pizza.
+Fire and Ice – for drinks and seafood, Jessica’s Restaurant at the Swift House Inn for upscale dining, and American Flatbread for flatbread pizza.

 STAY: Middlebury Inn

-This grand lady is almost 190 years old and has had more face-lifts than most of the Hollywood elite.
-But the 71 room Middlebury Inn retains a distinguished “shabby chic” character.
+The Middlebury Inn is almost 190 years old and has had more face-lifts than most of the Hollywood elite.
+But the 71-room historic inn retains a distinguished “shabby chic” character.

 In the center of this college town, a grand ballroom was once located on the third floor.
 That explains the wide hallway (to accommodate the hoop skirts of the day) and soaring 12 ft. ceilings.

 Ask for a four-poster Queen deluxe room with navy floral carpeting and white comforters.
-Small bathrooms feature black and white mosaic floor and new granite counters or pedestal sinks.
+Small bathrooms feature black and white mosaic floors and new granite counters or pedestal sinks.

 Malerie,